semprag/semprag.github.io/internal.md

 * `/[:;]['"]/` heavy punctuation inside a quotation.

-## Normalizations
+## BibTeX Normalizations

-Note that these are biased and stylistic, and don't have
+Note that these are opinionated and stylistic, and don't have any effect on the output.

-BibTeX normalizations:

 * `s/\}\}\s+@/}\n}\n\n@/g`: close each entry with a brace on its own line.
     + Unclear: